 Notes from America

-This religious coincidence wasn’t the first time Muslims and Christians celebrate their holidays together.
-A few years ago Christmas came during Muslims celebrate of the holy month of Ramadan.
+Muslims and Christians celebrate their holidays together.
+Christmas is celebrated during Muslims holy month of Ramadan.
 As a Muslim American who has been married to an American woman for 20 years, I wanted to celebrate Ramadan and Christmas at the same time.
 Wow, I thought to myself, what an occasion: our two religious celebrations combined into one magic evening in my house, an evening of transformation that would symbolize our great, diverse life in America.
 A Ramadan-Christmas dinner would bring a real meaning to our two rich cultures.

 Your parents, whom I love dearly, have a talent for pointing out the most minute imperfection in our house.
 And they look at it as not just un-American but as a sign of mental illness.
 If they come, we have to declare half of our house a no-fly zone.